 - It usually (although not always) involves less expenditure of time and cost, particularly if the parties can cooperate on procedural matters, as they can structure an efficient process if they can agree on most of the administrative decisions.
-In court, the parties have no say at all as to procedure.
-Counsel's costs may or may not differ greatly, but arbitrators' fees are invariably considerably higher than official court costs, which are unrealistically low in Indonesia.
+In the court the parties have no say at all as to procedure.
+Counsels' costs may or may not differ greatly, but arbitrators' fees are invariably considerably higher than official court costs, which are unrealistically low in Indonesia.

-- There is no time limit on court cases, whereas Indonesia's Arbitration Law requires that hearings be concluded within 180 days of the formulation of an arbitral panel, and that an award nust be rendered within 30 days of the conclusion of hearings (these time limits may, however, be extended upon agreement of the parties).
+- Nor is there a time limit on court cases, whereas Indonesia's Arbitration Law requires that a hearings be concluded within 180 days of the formulation of the arbitral panel, and that the award be rendered within 30 days of the conclusion of hearings.
+These time limits may be extended upon agreement of the parties, however.

 - The process can be kept confidential.
-Some laws and rules require some degree of confidentiality in arbitration, but the parties may agree on greater confidentiality of proceedings.
-Court proceedings, on the other hand, are fully open to the public.
+Some laws and rules require some degree of confidentiality, but the parties may agree on more.
+Court proceedings are fully open to the public.

-- The parties may choose arbitrators who have the required experience or expertise in their relevant field of business, whereas they have no say in the appointment of which judge or judges will hear a case in court.
+- The parties may choose arbitrators who have the required experience or expertise in the relevant field of business, whereas they have no say in the appointment of which judges will hear a case in the court.

-- The parties may also choose the rules to govern their proceedings and the place where they shall be held, and they will have a say in scheduling.
-Litigation cases must be filed and heard in the district court with jurisdiction over the domicile of the defendant.
+- The parties may also choose the rules to govern the proceedings, the place it shall be held, and will have a say in scheduling.
+A litigation case must be filed and heard in the district court with jurisdiction over the domicile of the defendant.

-- Finally, an arbitral award, if not voluntarily satisfied, must still be enforced by the courts.
-They generally do this with reasonable efficiency, and they may not reexamine the merits even where a challenge has been lodged.
+- Of course an arbitral award, if not voluntarily satisfied, must still be enforced by the courts; however, they generally do this with reasonable efficiency and may not re-examine the merits even where a challenge has been lodged.

-The Arbitration Law has been in effect for just over 20 years, and it has proven for the most part to be quite flexible.
-The Law has certainly served the purpose of divorcing the arbitral process almost completely from the Indonesian court system, which has fallen into unfortunate repute.
+Indonesia's Arbitration Law has been in effect for a little over 20 years by the time of drafting of this chapter, and it has proven for the most part to be quite flexible.
+The law has certainly served the purpose of divorcing the arbitral process almost completely from the Indonesian court system, which we must admit has fallen into unfortunate repute.
 A few practitioners occasionally suggest that the Arbitration Law ought to be revised, or replaced by one following the UNCITRAL Model Law, but there has been no serious effort on the part of the legislature to make any such changes, and it really is not necessary.
 Nor is it an issue that will gain political capital for anyone, so it is unlikely there will be any significant revisions in the near future.